snabbco/snabb/src/apps/intel_mp/README.md

 *Optional*.
 The transmit queue to attach to, numbered from 0.

+— Key **vmdq**

+*Optional*.
+A boolean parameter that specifies whether VMDq (Virtual Machine Device Queues) is enabled.
+When VMDq is enabled, each instance of the driver is associated with a *pool* that can be assigned a MAC address or VLAN tag.
+Packets are delivered to pools that match the corresponding MACs or VLAN tags.
+Each pool may be associated with several receive and transmit queues.

+For a given NIC, all driver instances should have this parameter either enabled or disabled uniformly.
+If this is enabled, *macaddr* must be specified.

+— Key **poolnum**

+*Optional*.
+The VMDq pool to associated with, numbered from 0.
+The default is 0.

+— Key **macaddr**

+*Optional*.
+The MAC address to use as a string.
+The default is a wild-card (i.e., accept all packets).

+— Key **vlan**
+*Optional*.
+A twelve-bit integer (0-4095).
+If set, incoming packets from other VLANs are dropped and outgoing packets are tagged with a VLAN header.

 — Key **rsskey**

 *Optional*.
 The rsskey is a 32 bit integer that seeds the hash used to